-Incomplete: The student's written answer failed to address all aspects of the question; however, the majority of the expected information was present.
-The student is required to provide clarification of those components that were inadequate by completing an oral examination focusing on the deficient area(s) with that instructor.
-Students are responsible for scheduling the oral exam, which must take place no more than two weeks after the incomplete grade is assigned.
+Incomplete (Grade: 71-80%): The student's written answer failed to address several important aspects of the question.
+The student is required to provide extensive clarification of those components that were inadequate by completing an oral examination focusing on the deficient area(s) with that instructor.
+Students are responsible for scheduling the oral exam, which must take place no more than two weeks after the 'Incomplete' grade is assigned.
 If the instructor determines the oral examination fails to resolve the issues identified in the written comprehensive exam, then the student receives a failing grade for that course's comprehensive exam.
 The student is then required to complete the process related to a failing grade as specified below.

-Fail: The student's written answer is insufficient for a passing or an incomplete grade, or the student failed an oral examination following an 'incomplete' written exam.
+Fail (Grade: <71%): The student's written answer is insufficient for an 'Incomplete' or a 'Pass' or the student failed an oral examination following an 'Incomplete' written exam.
 The student is required to pass an oral examination before a committee of three faculty members.
-Unlike the oral examination following an 'incomplete' grade, the oral exam that addresses a grade of 'fail' draws upon material from the entire course in question.
+Unlike the oral examination following an 'Incomplete' grade, the oral exam that addresses a grade of 'fail' draws upon material from the entire course in question.
 By drawing from a broader topic area it is the faculty's intention to identify the need for remediation as it pertains to that portion of Audiology's scope of practice in which the student's knowledge base is inadequate.
 Students are responsible for scheduling the oral exam, which must take place no more than two weeks after the grade is assigned.
 The oral examination committee consists of three faculty members, selected by the instructor responsible for the exam question.
 The oral examination is scheduled for 60 minutes.
-The faculty committee evaluates student responses through guided questioning relevant to the topic area at hand and assigns a grade of 'pass' or 'fail' within 24 hours following the exam.
+The faculty committee evaluates student responses through guided questioning relevant to the topic area at hand and assigns a grade of 'Pass' or 'Fail' within 24 hours following the exam.
 If this oral exam was completed on a Friday, the student will be notified by 9 AM the following Monday of the results.
-If the student earns a pass, work on that exam topic is finished.
+If the student earns a 'Pass', work on that exam topic is finished.
 A failing grade on this oral examination will result in one of two outcomes, depending upon the number of failing grades the student receives throughout a specific set (i.e., 1st year or 2nd year) of comprehensive exams.